Peasant protests

 No hay anuncios

-This Sunday at midday, around thirty tractors and other vehicles slowly drove through the streets of Tarragona to demonstrate their rejection of the EU-Mercosur agreement.
-"There's a serious lack of public education.
-The agreement was being largely ignored by our society until the farmers finally rose up," denounced Ramon Rojo, secretary of the Catalan Farmers' Guild, according to ACN.
+This Sunday at midday, about thirty tractors and vehicles slowly made their way through the streets of Tarragona to demonstrate their rejection of the EU-Mercosur agreement.
+"There's a serious lack of education; the agreement was being quietly passed over in our society until the farmers finally rose up," denounced Ramon Rojo, secretary of the Catalan Farmers' Guild, according to ACN.